sunpy/sunpy/docs/guide/acquiring_data/fido.rst

 Retrying Downloads
 ^^^^^^^^^^^^^^^^^^
-If any files failed to download, the progress bar will show an incomplete number of files (i.e. 100/150) and the `parfive.Results` object will contain a list of the URLs that failed to transfer and the error associated with them.
+If any files failed to download, the progress bar will show an incomplete number of files (i.e., 100/150) and the `parfive.Results` object will contain a list of the URLs that failed to transfer and the error associated with them.
 This can be accessed with the ``.errors`` attribute or by printing the `~parfive.Results` object::

     >>> print(downloaded_files.errors)  # doctest: +SKIP